GregoryBWilson/Mapping_Earthquakes/README.md

 - ALL the earthquake data and tectonic plate data are displayed when the page loads.

-There was some confusion above the Major Earthquake popups, in the instructions and in the requirements it states that ther should be popups so I included them as in the code fence below.
+There was some confusion above the Major Earthquake popups, in the instructions and in the requirements it states that there should be popups, so I included them as in the code fence below.

 ```javascript
      onEachFeature: function(feature, layer) {